 Featuring artwork from Cape Cod’s finest artists, past and present, is the Cape Cod Museum of Art located in Dennis.
 One town over, in West Yarmouth, is the Whydah Pirate Museum.
 Displaying artifacts recovered from an 18th-century vessel used for piracy and the slave trade just off the coast of Cape Cod, this museum is fun for mateys of all ages!
 Enjoy a live demonstration of glass blowing, and learn about the history of the oldest town on the Cape as well as view gorgeous glass collections at the Sandwich Glass Museum.
 And learn about one of the most famous families on the Cape at the John F. Kennedy Hyannis Museum where you can view thematic photographs, archival films, artifacts, text panels, and oral histories of John F. Kennedy and his family.

-There are many wonderful restaurants open throughout the year, but when you’re in a snacky kind of mood, head to the Cape Cod Potato Chips factory in Hyannis and take a free tour of their factory (and enjoy a free sample!)
-While you’re in Hyannis, stop into Cape Cod Beer, take a tour and raise a glass to sample their brewings.
+Looking to warm up your winter night with a smooth glass of red or a locally brewed beer?
+If so, check out the following breweries and wineries located on Cape Cod.
+Stop into Cape Cod Beer, take a tour, and raise a glass to sample their brews.
 Keep on raising your glass as you head to the numerous wineries at Truro Vineyards and Cape Cod Winery for more tastings and tours!

 If you’re looking for a fun indoor activity, try Ten Pin Eatery in Hyannis or the Orleans Bowling Center in Orleans.
 You will NOT strike out at either spot, as they both offer delicious fare, pub food and bbq, along with bowling and arcade areas.